Do you want to explore Bulgaria? This 5-day road trip itinerary will show you some of the must-see places in Bulgaria!

 This is the same hotel I recommend for dinner, for the evening views over the fortress valley.

 This is the last day of this Bulgaria road trip.
 Enjoy your morning in Veliko Tarnovo, strolling on the streets of the old town.
 If you’re a coffee addict, some friends recommended Samurai Specialty Coffee Shop.

 The trip from Veliko Tarnovo to Sofia should take less than 3 hours (220 km).

-If you still have some hours to spare before catching your flight back home, you can head over to the old town in Sofia.
+If you still have some hours to spare before catching your flight back home, you can head over to the old town of Sofia.

 Tips for the best Bulgarian road trip